 We are committed to fair, flexible and sustainable pricing – both within and across countries.
 We therefore adapt our prices based on local market considerations, such as unmet medical and treatment needs, health system capacity, infrastructure and socioeconomic standards.
 This approach involves working closely with governments and other stakeholders.
 In addition, we continuously monitor dynamic healthcare environments and markets, pricing and reimbursement systems as well as legal and regulatory guidelines, adjusting our prices as necessary.

-We review our prices on an annual basis to ensure they meet patient access needs.
-To assist this process, we use a consistent, data-driven approach to monitor our local pricing.
-We also make our products affordable to patients in certain countries by participating in government tenders, establishing second low-price brands or branded generics and operating patient access programs.
+We conduct price analyses annually to validate price thresholds and provide guidance on local pricing to our subsidiaries for the following year.
+The aim is to ensure they meet patient access needs, taking a consistent, data-driven approach.
+We also make our products affordable to patients in low- and middle-income countries with an equitable value and access strategy that includes participating in government tenders, providing flexible pricing, establishing high-quality affordable brands or branded generics and operating patient access programs.

-Moreover, we support risk-sharing agreements and are working to improve data efficiency in health systems in order to achieve an optimal distribution of funds and resources.
+Furthermore, we support innovative risk-sharing agreements and are working to improve data efficiency in health systems in order to achieve an optimal distribution of funds and resources.

 Our commitment: Medicine price guidelines and principles

-We work in close partnership with governments and other stakeholders on innovative, differential medicine pricing schemes and furthermore supply products at reduced prices to certain countries in Africa, Asia, Latin America and the Middle East.
-In India, for instance, we are working with public sector representatives such as Bharat Heavy Electricals Limited (BHEL) and the Oil and Natural Gas Corporation (ONGC) to develop alternative models for low-income patients and patients who have a limited ability to pay.
+We work in close partnership with governments and other stakeholders on innovative, differential medicine pricing schemes.
+In addition, we supply products at affordable prices to certain countries in Africa, Asia, Latin America, and the Middle East.